openshift-instruqt/instruqt/instruqt-tracks/serverless-camel-k-basic/03-step3/assignment.md

 # What's Next?

 Congratulations on completing this lab.
-Keep learning about OpenShift:
+Keep learning about Apache Camel and OpenShift:

+* Read the [Apache Camel page in Red Hat Developers](https://developers.redhat.com/products/redhat-build-of-apache-camel/overview) to learn more about the capabilities of Apache Camel.

+* Find more [*Apache Camel* hands-on tutorials](https://developers.redhat.com/products/redhat-build-of-apache-camel/getting-started) you can try for free in the *Developer Sandbox*.

 * Visit the [Red Hat Developer learning page](https://developers.redhat.com/learn) for more labs and resources
 * [Want to try a free, instant 30-day OpenShift cluster?
 Get started with the Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox)